zmdominguez/zmdominguez.github.io/_posts/2019-07-08-debug-options-actions.md

 (In this case, `SettingsInteractor` takes care of exposing some of the debug options that our main source set needs access to.)

-Having a developer option toggle to control these mean we can turn them off when it gets too annoying, and we lower the risk of leaving a debugging Toast when we release to production as well.
+Having a developer option toggle to control this means we can turn the Toasts off when it gets too annoying, and we lower the risk of leaving a debugging Toast when we release to production as well.

 ### Enable Leak Canary